dhanushperumalla/ANN-Churn-Prediction/README.md

 - **Preprocessing**: Uses pre-trained label encoders and scalers to preprocess user input.
 - **Prediction**: Utilizes a pre-trained TensorFlow model to predict customer churn.

+## Live Demo

+You can access the live demo of the application [here](https://churn-prediction-45caqr3q2wg5qr49xr.streamlit.app/).

 ## Requirements

 To run this application, you'll need to install the following dependencies: